 December in the SF Bay Area brings us countless holiday displays and seasonal activities to enjoy.
-End 2022 on a high note with the best holiday concerts, ice skating rinks, light displays, and more.
+End 2023 on a high note with the best ice skating rinks, holiday markets, Christmas tree displays, and more.
 Scroll through to get inspired for your best December yet!

 1. Classical holiday concerts by candlelight